 SCA holds several fundraising events throughout the year.
 We will have our Silent Auction in the spring.
-The Eagle Dash, a color run, is held in the spring each year.
-We are constantly looking for opportunities to raise funds for our school each year.
 These events are necessary in that they support the school's budget and, as a result, help maintain the tuition rate from year to year.